DNA – Who or What Is in Your Unique Genes?

 Plenty of photographs are available from the mid-twentieth century, so you may even notice a similarity in looks between yourself and a distant ancestor.
 For example, I look a lot like my maternal grandfather.
 I have the same high forehead and big eyes.

-My younger brother and I have the same grandfather in common.
+My younger brother and I obviously have the same grandfather.
 However, my brother didn’t look like him at all.
 He looked like our grandfather’s father, our great-grandfather.
 Similar facial hair and hairstyle can undoubtedly accentuate the resemblance, but it was recognizable.
-Yeah, Brother Terry and Old Walter Caleb could have been twins other than the 100-year or so age difference.
+Yeah, Brother Terry and Old Walter Caleb could have been twins, except for the 100-year-or-so age difference.
 So you see, the similarities can skip several generations.
 Sadly, my brother passed away about three years ago at the age of 63.
 Rest in peace, brother.

 Although this look-alike phenomenon fascinated people for centuries, it didn’t have any practical value, or did it?
 Well, it did for livestock and plants.
-There is a significant advantage in observing differences and similarities in animals and especially plants compared to people, and that is time.
-Most crops only last a year and then are replanted the following year.
+There is a significant advantage in observing differences and similarities in animals, and especially plants, compared to people: time.
+Most crops last only a year and are replanted the following year.
 Also, the lifespan of livestock is considerably less than that of people.
 Adjustments to growing conditions helped produce more abundant crops and healthier animals.
 Well, that was then, and this is now.
 But what has DNA done for us recently?

 DNA Testing

-Scientists use DNA derived from samples to compare to a target DNA for a possible match.
+Scientists use DNA derived from samples to compare it with a target DNA sequence to determine a possible match.
 Collected samples can include hair, fingernails, skin, blood, saliva, etc. Those trained in the analysis of DNA can apply the test results to aid in the following situations:

 - As a paternity test.